mh-saeed/react-hooks-simplified/src/Must Know Hooks/01 useState/README.md

 ## UseState Hook Info <a name="1"></a>

-useState hook gives us local state in a function component.<br>
+- useState hook gives us local state in a function component.

-You can simply use React.useState() or Just import useState from react.<br>
+- You can simply use React.useState() or Just import useState from react.

-The useState hook returns an array with two entries.
+- The useState hook returns an array with two entries.

-- The `1st` entry in the array is the current state while. <br>
+  - The `1st` entry in the array is the current state while.
-- The `2nd` entry is the method which allows us to update the state. <br>
+  - The `2nd` entry is the method which allows us to update the state.

-It takes in initial state data as a parameter in useState() <br>
+- It takes in initial state data as a parameter in useState() <br>

 `Example:`